-In order to assist our newly recruited employees to adapt to the Group's work culture and environment, we usually provide pre-employment introduction that provide knowledge to them about our corporate culture and code of conduct.
-Where there are other functional requirements for certain positions, including job skills (technology, customer service, sales skills, management skills, etc.), knowledge of new products and relevant safety knowledge, relevant environmental protection policies of the Company and anti-corruption/anti-degeneration, the Group will arrange the respective training sessions.
+In order to assist our newly recruited employees to adapt to the Group's work culture and environment, we usually provide an pre-employment introduction session to them about our corporate culture and code of conduct.
+In cases where there are other functional requirements for certain positions, including job skills (technology, customer service, sales skills, management skills, etc.), knowledge of new products and relevant safety knowledge, relevant environmental protection policies of the Company and anti-corruption/anti-graft practices, the Group will arrange the respective training sessions.
 To effectively equip new hires with the required job skills, we usually provide on-the-job training programs, under which experienced employees will guide new hires to improve their efficiency.